electronstudio/pygame-zero-book/chapters/2_simple_games.md

 # Arcade games

-Now we can draw actor sprites to the screen, we can begin to make simple arcade games with them.

-\newpage

 ## Collisions

 Arcade games need to know when one actor sprite has hit another actor sprite.
 Most of this code is copied from Program~\ref{code:moving_boxes} and Program~\ref{code:keyboard_input}.